MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-search/includes/7-exercise-query-data-using-search-explorer-in-portal.md

     }
     ```

-1. Using the `+` operator, can you change the previous query to return the same results above?
+1. Using the `+` operator, can you change the previous query to return the same results above? <!-- REVIEW I like this concept, but we currently aren't structuring exercises this way today.
+Please direct the user what to do. -->

 1. Search for all the videos that have boxing or cardio in the title.
 Enter `(boxing | boxercise) cardio` in the **Query string**, then select **Search**.